JavonGil/Ticket-Lifecycle/README.md

 <h2>Conclusion</h2>

-<p>This concludes our project.
-We have successfully navigated through the life cycle of a Help Desk ticket within osTicket.
-I recommend taking the time to play around in osTicket by creating and working different tickets.
-Use your imagination and have fun being your own Help Desk!
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one! 😎
+<p>That’s a wrap on this project.
+We successfully walked through the full life cycle of a Help Desk ticket using osTicket from creating a ticket as a user, to responding as an agent, to managing the system as an admin.
+This gave us a solid look at how support teams handle issues in real-world environments.
+Now’s a good time to explore a bit more.
+Try creating different ticket scenarios, experiment with priorities, help topics, and auto-responses.
+The more you play around, the more confident you’ll get.
+Be your own Help Desk and run the show.
+And of course, don’t forget to stop your VMs in Azure so you don’t rack up charges.
+Thanks for rocking with the project.
+Catch you in the next one 😎

 </p>
 <br/>